There are many weight loss diets out there.

-- The 16/8 method: Involves skipping breakfast and restricting your daily eating period to 8 hours, subsequently fasting for the remaining 16 hours of the day.
+- The 16/8 method: Involves skipping breakfast and restricting your daily eating period to eight hours, subsequently fasting for the remaining 16 hours of the day.

 - The eat-stop-eat method: Involves 24-hour fasts once or twice per week on non-consecutive days.

 - The 5:2 diet: On two non-consecutive days of the week, you restrict your intake to 500–600 calories.
-On the five remaining days, you eat like normal.
+You do not restrict intake on the five remaining days.

-- The warrior diet: Eat small amounts of raw fruits and vegetables during the day and one huge meal at night, basically fasting during the day and feasting at night within a 4-hour window.
+- The Warrior Diet: Eat small amounts of raw fruits and vegetables during the day and one huge meal at night.

-Furthermore, intermittent fasting has been linked to increased levels of human growth hormone, improved insulin sensitivity, improved cellular repair and altered gene expressions (108, 109, 110, 111, 112).
+Furthermore, intermittent fasting has been linked to increased levels of human growth hormone (HGH), improved insulin sensitivity, improved cellular repair, and altered gene expressions (

-In addition, some people should avoid fasting.
-This includes those sensitive to drops in blood sugar levels, pregnant women, breastfeeding moms, teenagers, children and people who are malnourished, underweight or nutrient deficient.
+In addition, some people should avoid fasting, including those sensitive to drops in blood sugar levels, pregnant women, breastfeeding moms, teenagers, children, and people who are malnourished, underweight, or nutrient deficient.

-Bottom Line: Intermittent fasting cycles between fasting and eating in various patterns.
+Intermittent fasting lets your body cycle between fasting and eating.
 It is very effective for weight loss and has been linked to numerous health benefits.

-Different diets work for different people, and you should pick a way of eating that suits your lifestyle and your taste preferences.
+Different diets work for different people, and you should pick one that suits your lifestyle and tastes.

-The best diet for you is the one you can actually stick to in the long-term.
+The best diet for you is the one that you can stick to in the long term.